Choosing your website colour scheme

 However if you’re selling some kind of service that can’t easily be summed up in an image then you’ll want your content to pop.
 That’s where a great colour scheme can help.

-There are some great online resources to assist you in creating the perfect colour scheme, here are details of two I find myself returning to again and again.
+There are some great online tools that will assist you in creating the perfect colour scheme, here are details of two I find myself returning to again and again.

 Adobe Color CC